symfony/symfony-docs/components/serializer.rst

     $repository = $serializer->unserialize($serialized, CodeRepository::class, 'json');
     // instanceof GitHubCodeRepository

-If you have enabled the class metadata factory as described in [Attributes Groups](#attributes-groups), you can simply use the following configuration:
+If the class metadata factory is enabled as explained in the :ref:`Attributes Groups section <component-serializer-attributes-groups>`, you can use this simpler configuration:

 .. configuration-block::